QuietWire-Civic-AI/civic-ai-canon/Explainers/01_CivicAI_Basics/Why_Some_Minds_Cannot_Meet_Geometric_Model.md

 Because:

 * you cannot turn a 1D manifold into a 3D manifold without breaking it
-* you cannot increase curvature tolerance in an 89-year-old system
+* you cannot directly increase curvature tolerance in a stable system
 * you cannot change the topology of someone else’s mind from the outside

 You can only discover: